athlete-labs/trophy-extension/README.md

 - View a list of transactions signed by the connected wallet.
 - Send tokens to another wallet.

-## Building Terra Station Wallet extension
+## Building Trophy Station Wallet extension

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).